 New to Snowboarding?

-Snowboard Nova Scotia is a non-profit organization, we are a member of Canada Snowboard and an active member of Sport Nova Scotia.
-The Association is designed to support the sport of snowboarding at all levels throughout the Province from the first time competitive rider to the National Team member.
-Snowboard Nova Scotia is responsible for the sanctioning of events within the Province including learn to ride events, a competitive series, the Provincial championships and NorAm events.
-Events are offered to riders age 8 and older.
-Our goal is to encourage more individuals to get and stay involved in the sport of snowboarding.
+Nova Scotia Snowboard is a non-profit organization, a member of Canada Snowboard, and an active member of Sport Nova Scotia.
+The Association is designed to support the sport of snowboarding at all levels throughout the Province, from the first time competitive rider to the National Team member.
+Nova Scotia Snowboard is responsible for the sanctioning of events within the Province, including learn to ride events, competitive series, the Provincial championships, and FIS events.
+Events are offered to riders age 7 and older.
+Our goal is to encourage more individuals to get involved, and stay involved, in the sport of snowboarding.

 The Nova Scotia Snowboarding Association was established in 1991 to provide Nova Scotian athletes with an avenue to provincial, national, and international competition.
-In 2011 NSSA re-branded themselves and became Snowboard Nova Scotia (SBNS).
+In 2011 NSSA re-branded themselves and became Snowboard Nova Scotia (SBNS), and then became Nova Scotia Snowboard in 2017 during Canada Snowboard’s re-branding.
 The association has been instrumental in developing the sport of snowboarding in Nova Scotia and Atlantic Canada.
-Snowboard Nova Scotia athletes have competed in Asia, Europe, New Zealand, and across North America.
-Snowboard Nova Scotia boasts two Olympic athletes, Trevor Andrews (1998 & 2002 Olympics) and Sarah Conrad (2006 & 2010 Olympics), two National Team Members Sarah Conrad (2004-2012) & Alex Duckworth (2012-2013) as well as a two National Development Team Member’s Joel Boylan (2005) and Kristin d’Eon (2007-2009).
+Nova Scotia Snowboard athletes have competed in Asia, Europe, New Zealand, and across North America.
+Nova Scotia Snowboard boasts three Olympic athletes, Trevor Andrews (1998 & 2002 Olympics), Sarah Conrad (2006 & 2010 Olympics) and Alex Duckworth (2014 Olympics), two National Team Members Sarah Conrad (2004-2012) and Alex Duckworth (2012-2013), as well as a two National Development Team Member’s Joel Boylan (2005) and Kristin d’Eon (2007-2009).